JonLLL/GUI-wordle/README.md

 # GUI-wordle
-this is a project where i replicate the popular game wordle using GUI. <br>
+This is a project where i replicate the popular game wordle using GUI. <br>
 Within this project i used MVC (model-view-controler) design pattern to implement the game <br>
 ## intelliJ project included folders
   - Run configurations (.xml files)